-Include adjustments relating to non-deductible expenses at W Non-deductible expenses item 7 and adjustments relating to attributed PSI at Q Other income not included in assessable income item 7.

-See worksheet 2 on pages 88-90 and note 5 on page 91.
+Include adjustments relating to non-deductible expenses at W Non-deductible expenses item 7 and adjustments relating to attributed PSI at Other income not included in assessable income item 7.
+For information on how to complete item 7 in relation to PSI attributed to an individual see Appendix 9, worksheet 2 on pages 88-90 and note 4 on page 91.